guilhermegazzinelli/docker_postgres_orcl_fwd/README.md

 # Intro

 This project uses Postgres Official buster image to build Oracle_FWD.
-The image is available in: https://hub.docker.com/r/fusiontecnologia/postgres_fdw_oracle
+The image is available at [Docker HUB](https://hub.docker.com/r/fusiontecnologia/postgres_fdw_oracle)

 ## Used versions